-Here’s the logline (which is a brief one-to-two sentence summary of a book that drives at the heart of the conflict and often introduces the main characters):
+The logline of the book is as follows (a logline is a brief summary that drives straight to the heart of the conflict and often introduces the main characters):

 King Christopher of Linden must save the magic trees of his kingdom or lose everything.
 His quest takes him to a wishing well that makes wishes, not grants them; a house of orphans; and a room of magic paintings.
 By saving the trees, he just might save himself.

 I love this book.
 It means so much to me, and I still hope it’ll get picked up one day.
 However, in the process of querying more than 60 agents, I only got one full manuscript request that ultimately turned into a pass.
 Several agents wrote back notes of encouragement praising my writing.
 Ultimately they all said the same thing: the book just wasn’t for them.